What to do with dry and chapped hands

 Which care helps with dry hands?

-Well-groomed hands are an important business card.
-And where would we be without our hands?
-We use them so often that proper care is indispensable.
-The care of your hands starts with a mild and natural soap.
-You really don't need harsh synthetic products to clean your hands.
-This removes some of the natural oil from your skin on your hands.
-This also includes the good bacteria and the protective layer.
-In addition, hydration and protection with a natural body butter very important against dry hands.
+Well-cared-for hands are an important calling card.
+And where would we be without them?
+We use them so often that proper care is essential.
+Caring for your hands starts with a mild and natural soap.
+You really don't need harsh, synthetic products to clean your hands.
+This removes some of the natural oils from your skin, which also includes the good bacteria and the protective layer.
+Hydration and protection with a natural body butter very important against dry hands.
 Without a protective layer you are more susceptible to (Covid-19) infections.

 natural soap against dry hands